-The retention of participants is presented in Figure 1.
+The retention of participants is presented in figure 1.
 There were 37 withdrawals (13 usual care; 24 experimental).
-Supplementary Table 1 gives a summary of type of withdrawals by level of withdrawal and treatment group.
-The return of primary outcome data is presented in Supplementary Table 2.
-This illustrates that for the primary, ITT, analysis of the UCLA Activity Score there were 223 (99.6%) participants to supply a UCLA Activity Score at baseline (85 usual care; 138 experimental), 186 (83.0%) responses at six months (69 usual care; 117 experimental) and 181 (80.8%) responses at 12 months (70 usual care; 111 experimental).
+Online supplemental file 1 gives a summary of type of withdrawals by level of withdrawal and treatment group.
+The return of primary outcome data is presented in online supplemental table 2.
+This illustrates that for the primary, ITT, analysis of the UCLA Activity Score, there were 223 (99.6%) participants to supply a UCLA Activity Score at baseline (85 usual care; 138 experimental), 186 (83.0%) responses at 6 months (69 usual care; 117 experimental) and 181 (80.8%) responses at 12 months (70 usual care; 111 experimental).